tqsd/QuNetSim/docs/source/examples/QKD_B92.rst

 The Quantum Key Distribution B92 protocol was proposed in 1992 by Charles Bennett.
 It is a modified version of the BB84 protocol.
 This protocol is different from the BB84 in the following ways:

-* It uses two possible states of qubits being sent instead of four
+1. It uses two possible states of qubits being sent instead of four.
-* Alice and Bob do not need to compare bases at any point.
+2. Alice and Bob do not need to compare bases at any point.

 A detailed description of this protocol can be found `here <http://www.rri.res.in/quic/qkdactivities.php>`__